-Then, before you realize it, the annual American November event barrels through, where citizens try to beat their record amount of obesity with an unabashedly insensitive display of savage gluttony.
+Then, before you realize it, the annual American November event barrels through, where citizens try to beat their record amount of unhealthfulness with an unabashedly insensitive display of savage gluttony.

-Thanksgiving, without fail, conjures up images of heaps of buttered and creamed potatoes, turkey orifices stuffed with bread loaves, and endless platters of casseroled substances adorned with nonessential somethings all colored like fall somehow.
+Thanksgiving, without fail, conjures up images of butter heaps and creamed potatoes, roasted turkey orifices freshly stuffed with bread loaves, and endless platters of casseroles adorned with nonessential somethings all colored like fall somehow.

 With such a strong tradition of engorgement, what’s an American expat to do for Thanksgiving in Spain?

 I mean that quite literally.

 And not just once a year – every week.